 PG-13 | 111 min | Biography, Drama, History

-English artist Louis Wain rises to prominence at the end of the 19th century for his surreal cat paintings.
+English artist Louis Wain rises to prominence at the end of the 19th century for his surreal cat paintings that seemed to reflect his declining sanity.

 A "dazzling, career-best performance" The TIFF guide called it Louis Wain, "dazzling, career-best performance?"
 Well, I'm put my BIG EYES reservations aside.